-

 Greek Courts are rather hostile towards the notion of anti-suit and/or anti-arbitration injunctions which is of common law origin and strange to civil law jurisdictions, including Greece.
 No Greek Court would ever grand such an injunction irrespective as to whether it aims at the preservation of a foreign court’s or an arbitral tribunal’s jurisdiction to adjudicate a certain matter between the same parties.

-Even more Greek Courts have resisted on public policy grounds the enforcement of such orders, aiming at restraining their jurisdiction.
-In particular, it has been held that the enforcement of an anti-suit injunction violates Greek public policy, due to violation of court’s jurisdiction to exercise its adjudicative power, which amounts to state’s sovereignty infringement as well as to a violation of the constitutional right to access to justice.
-In this respect, Greek Courts cite also the CJEU decision in the seminal case West Tankers according to which although proceedings designed to enforce a right to arbitrate do not fall per se within the scope of the Brussels Regulation (Reg.
-EU No. 44/2001), if they interfere with a Member State’s jurisdiction to resolve a question of disputed jurisdiction under the Brussels Regulation, they are inadmissible.
+Even more, Greek Courts have resisted on public policy grounds the enforcement of such orders, aiming at restraining their jurisdiction.
+It has been held that the enforcement of an anti-suit injunction violates Greek public policy, due to violation of court’s jurisdiction to exercise its adjudicative power, which amounts to state’s sovereignty infringement as well as to a violation of the constitutional right to access to justice.

-As per anti-arbitration injunctions, namely an order issued against a party or an arbitral tribunal to preclude the initiation or continuation of arbitration proceedings, there is no legal basis for the issuance thereof by a Greek Court.
-In any case, article 12 § 2 L. 5016/2023 (8§2 UN Model Law) provides that lis pedens established by the initiation of proceedings before a State Court between the same parties on the same subject matter, does not preclude the initiation and continuation of arbitration proceedings between the same parties and on the same subject matter as well as the issuance of an arbitral award.
+As per anti-arbitration injunctions, there is no legal basis for the issuance thereof by a Greek Court.
+In any case, Article 12 para.
+2 L. 5016/2023 provides that lis pedens established by the initiation of proceedings before a State Court between the same parties on the same subject matter, does not preclude the initiation and continuation of arbitration proceedings between the same parties and on the same subject matter as well as the issuance of an arbitral award.

 -